 If you park in a lot where someone will be watching your vehicle, it's best to lock it up and take your keys.
-But what if you have to leave your key?
-Do not leave valuables in your vehicle, since there is no locking area in which to secure them.
-Lock all doors except the driver's.
+But what if you have to leave your ignition key?
+What if you have to leave something valuable in your vehicle?